steve3535/lnx-bootcamp-1/gitops/notes.md

 ## CRASH COURSE

+### Intro

 1. Linus,again !
-   At first, Git was for Linux kernel devs
+   At the beginning, Git was for Linux kernel devs ...
+   very geek, then ...
+2. First goal: version control (history tracking)
-2. version = series of changes
+   version = series of changes
+   * importance of atomicity of the changes
+   * within the version, there are data and metadata
+   * the history is not necessary linear

+3.